Uni2K/Uni2K/README.md

 ### <a href="judict.eu">judict.eu</a>

 Developed over a period of 4 years, judict.eu is a research tool for European financial supervisory law.
-The technical framework is based on Next.js 15 in the frontend and several Go servers hosted on AWS, which together form a microservice architecture.
+The technical framework is based on Next.js in the frontend and several Go servers hosted on AWS, which together form a microservice architecture.
 Another aspect is the daily retrieval of legal documents, which is realized via an independent Go server.
 The raw data is obtained via a large number of web scrapers and then evaluated and condensed using natural language processing (NLP) algorithms.
-The entire frontend design, illustrations, compositions and layouts have been made exclusively by me using FIGMA, Illustrator and PS.
+The entire frontend design, illustrations, compositions and layouts have been made exclusively by me using Figma, Illustrator and Photoshop.

 In detail, the following is used:

-* <b>Frontend</b>: Next.js 15 with TS + TailwindCSS, JUnit, Cypress, PM2
+* <b>Frontend</b>: Next.js 15 with TS + TailwindCSS, Jest, Cypress, PM2
 * <b>Backend</b>: Go with Gin REST API, gRPC API for microservice communication, PostgreSQL, SPARQL API for data retrieval
 * <b>DevOps/Misc</b>: Docker, AWS EC2, Route53, Load Balancer, RDS